ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-sticky-groups/index.md

 Sticky groups supports row grouping using Multiple Group Columns.

 [[note]]
-| The properties `groupRowsSticky` and `groupHideOpenParents` do not work together, turning both on at the same time will cause unexpected behaviour.
+| The property `groupRowsSticky` does not work with `groupHideOpenParents` or `masterDetail`, turning them on at the same time will cause unexpected behaviour.

 <snippet spaceBetweenProperties="true">
 const gridOptions = {